 During the main growth period (from about April onwards in most places), feed monthly or bi-monthly with an acidic fertilizer.
 Repot plants with an acidic compost every couple of years.
 They’re not hungry plants so don’t overdo it with the feeding!
 An alternative, if you’re after the no-fuss option, is to mix in some slow release fertilizer at the start of the season.

 Whilst self-pollinating to an extent, blueberries will produce bigger, more abundant berries if cross-pollinated by a different variety.
 It takes two to make a blueberry pie!
-Growing two cultivars, with similar blooming times, is one of the best things you can do.
+Growing two cultivars, with similar blooming times, is one of the best things you can do when growing blueberries in containers.
 Different varieties bloom at different times and you want flowering to occur within a similar time window.
 This chart from Fall Creek Nursery (who specialize in growing blueberries) is a useful tool for choosing varieties.

 Because blueberries are keen on moisture, it’s beneficial to add some water-retaining materials to your potting mix.
 Vermiculite is a good option, as are both peat and coir.